-- 5.1 Governance and Review is the third pillar of our approach to safeguarding.
+- 5.1 Governance and Review is the third approach to safeguarding.
 Governance and Review focus on ensuring appropriate oversight, monitoring, review and learning. - 5.2 Our Trustee Board has overall oversight for safeguarding.
-The Chair of the Board of Trustees will nominate a suitable Trustee to be the non-executive Safeguarding Lead. - 5.3 We report to each Research Medical and Care committee meeting on serious safeguarding concerns and their investigation outcomes. - 5.4 We will notify our Safeguarding Lead Trustee of all serious safeguarding incidents. - 5.5 Reporting to the Charity Commission is subject to a Board of Trustee decision. - 5.6 The Executive Directors have a designated responsibility for implementing this policy within their directorates.
+The Chair of the Board of Trustees will nominate a suitable Trustee to be the non-executive Safeguarding Lead. - 5.3 We report to each Board meeting on safeguarding concerns and their investigation outcomes. - 5.4 We will notify our Safeguarding Lead Trustee of all serious safeguarding incidents. - 5.5 Reporting to the Charity Commission is subject to a Board of Trustee decision. - 5.6 The Executive Directors are the designated safeguarding leads for their departments.
+They are responsible for implementing this policy within their directorates. - 5.7 Our Director of Care Services is our executive Safeguarding Lead. - 5.8 The Director of Care monitors and reviews our Safeguarding Policy.
+They also review our Guidance on Safeguarding and response to safeguarding incidents and learning. - 5.9 We will review our Safeguarding Policy and guidance annually.
+Learning from incidents will inform this review.